-William Earl Brooks earned his Ph.D. in geology at the University of Washington, Seattle, and has published papers and maps on regional geology, volcanic terrane, alteration, and mineral resources in the southwestern U.S., Mexico, and South America.
+William Earl Brooks, Ph.D., is a geologist and graduate of University of Washington, Seattle, and has published papers and maps on regional geology, volcanic terrane, alteration, and mineral resources in the southwestern U.S., Mexico, and South America.
 He has also published articles concerning , the use of mineral pigments, ancient gold mining methods; and lead smelting and use in the ancient Andes.
 Other publications include commodity studies of silver, mercury, arsenic, and cesium for the U.S. Geological Survey.
 Dr. Brooks was a U.S. Embassy Science Fellow in Lima, Peru and received a gold medal from the U.S. Environmental Protection Agency for mercury and small-scale gold mining studies in Peru.
 He was also a Fulbright Fellow at the Universidad Nacional, Bogota, Colombia and has published mercury inventories for Colombia and Peru.
 He is a consulting exploration geologist as well as an adjunct faculty member in the geology department at George Mason University, Fairfax, VA, and is a research associate at the Museo de Antropologia, Universidad de Antioquia, Medellín , Colombia.

 Franciscus Van den Hout has over thirty years of experience in the design, development, implementation, management and supervision of community development projects in the areas of public health, education, micro-enterprise and skills development in Latin America, the Caribbean and Africa.
 He has extensive knowledge and experience in financial analysis, regional budget management and reporting for programs funded by foundations, multilateral and government organizations such as the United States Agency for International Development, the European Union, the United Nations and the government of Holland.
 He is skilled in conducting audits, and has extensive experience concerning all aspects associated with the establishment of field offices, including logistics, legal issues and personnel matters.